I am a girl and I enjoy watching sports.

-The archenemy, the plastic fan that comes out of the woodwork every time a big sporting event comes around, here to agree with every opinion that gets thrown around without actually knowing anything, and still gets taken seriously.
-He will represent every stereotype that has been assumed of you, but will never have to defend himself simply he’s a dude and, therefore, a legitimate fan by biological standards.
+The archenemy: the plastic fan that comes out of the woodwork every time a big sporting event comes around.
+He is here to agree with every opinion that gets thrown around without actually knowing anything, and still gets taken seriously.
+He will represent every stereotype that has been assumed of you, but will never have to defend himself simply because he’s a dude and, therefore, a legitimate fan by biological standards.

 But despite everything, you’d never change it for the world.
 For every one of these, you’ll run into tens of positives that make it worth it.
 Your sport is your world, and despite having met some of these 19th-century struggles, you’ve also had the most rewarding moments, friends, and memories brought to you because of it.